 Humor is always good, eagerness, excitement about this, and a commitment to writing as a craft and business.
+I also really appreciate when people take risks.
 If you've been in a crit group, for sure let me know.
 I'm less concerned with paid conferences and the like.
 For me, you have to read a TON of Pbs, and write a ton of pbs to really get this.
 (I'm still working on this myself).